Sanjana-Rao12/DIP/README.md

 This project leverages image datasets and advanced machine learning techniques to predict weather conditions.
 By analyzing visual cues from images, such as cloud patterns, lighting, and other features, the system predicts weather categories with high accuracy.

 ### Technologies Used:
-Python: Core programming language
+1. Python: Core programming language
-\n TensorFlow/Keras: Deep learning framework
+2. TensorFlow/Keras: Deep learning framework
-OpenCV: Image preprocessing
+3. OpenCV: Image preprocessing
-Matplotlib: Data visualization
+4. Matplotlib: Data visualization

 ## Flask application